thibaudgg/import_fu/README.markdown

 # ImportFu

-This gem add bulk import functionality to ActiveRecord model using the fast [MySQL's 'LOAD DATA INFILE'](http://dev.mysql.com/doc/refman/5.0/en/load-data.html) feature.
+This gem adds bulk import functionality to ActiveRecord model using the fast [MySQL's 'LOAD DATA INFILE'](http://dev.mysql.com/doc/refman/5.0/en/load-data.html) feature.
-This gem code is greatly coming from the [import_with_load_data_in_file](http://github.com/paolodona/import_with_load_data_in_file/tree) plugin.
+This gem code is largely inspired by from the [import_with_load_data_in_file](http://github.com/paolodona/import_with_load_data_in_file/tree) plugin. (thanks Patrick Smith)

 ## Installation